potato-tf/PopExtensionsPlus/README.md

 - **CustomAttributes**: this works in combination with MissionAttributes and Tags to allow creating completely custom player and item attributes that can be applied to both players and bots.

+- **CustomWeapons**: A framework for creating custom weapons.
+An example weapon is provided in the example popfile.

 - **Entity Additions**: This is a file that is run directly on an entity in the `vscripts` keyvalue.  **It is not used like other scripts in this library!**

 - **Main**: This is the main cleanup and include file.
 These functions generally don't need to be touched by the end user.

 # Backwards compatibility with popextensions

+- **PopExt**: Modified and expanded version of the original popextensions library.

+- **PopExtHooks**: Modified and expanded version of the original popextensions hooks.

+**Some functions previously included in popextensions.nut have been moved to util.nut**

 All functions from the original popextensions library have been prefixed with `PopExt`.
 This means that this code
 ```